yasaricli/blaze/README.md

 and `brew install node` to install Node.js.

-How to build your own Blaze
+How to build your own blaze
 ----------------------------

 Clone a copy of the main Blaze git repo by running: